List of The Texas Chainsaw Massacre (franchise) characters: Eric

 Eric is the boyfriend of Chrissie and the brother of Dean.
 He gets captured by Hoyt and so does his brother.
 Hoyt believes Eric is Dean and puts a cellophane over his head.
 Dean then admits that the draft card (in which Hoyt found before capturing them) was his and then shoves up a knife into Eric's mouth making him cough up blood, but it allows him to breathe.
 He is later captured by Leatherface and is brought into the basement.
 Leatherface straps him onto a wooden table.
 He turns his head from left to right repeatedly and then cuts off all of his nerves in his arm.
 Chrissie then finds Eric and is horrified to see his arm.
 Eric convinces her to go, but she refuses.
 Chrissie hears Leatherface coming and hides under the table.
 Luckily, Leatherface doesn't see her.
 Leatherface then grabs his chainsaw and deeply impales Eric through his stomach.
 The chainsaw goes through the table nearly going through Chrissie and Eric's blood splatters all over Chrissie.
-After being killed, Leatherface cuts off Eric's face and wears it as presumably his first ever human mask and this is witnessed by the petrified Chrissie.
+After killing Eric, Leatherface cuts off his face and wears it as presumably his first ever human mask; this is witnessed by the petrified Chrissie.
 He is portrayed by Matt Bomer.

 Holden

 Holden is a member of a biker gang who appears in The Texas Chainsaw Massacre: The Beginning.
 Holden, his girlfriend Alex, and the rest of the gang antagonize Chrissie, Eric, Dean, and Bailey on the road.
 After Alex goes missing (murdered by Hoyt), Holden searches for her and finds Chrissie.
 A traumatized Chrissie's ramblings lead Holden to believe that Hoyt kidnapped Alex with Chrissie's friends and drives to the Hewitt home, where he shoots Monty in the leg (which causes Monty's legs to be amputated) and holds Hoyt at gunpoint.
-Leatherface arrives and rescues Hoyt, before Leatherface bisects Holden with a chainsaw.
+Leatherface arrives and rescues Hoyt, before killing Holden with a chainsaw.
 He is played by Lee Tergesen.